What is a DC Motor

 • Easy speed control

-• Simple speed regulation methods
+• Simple speed regulation

-• Good performance at low speed
+• Good performance at low speeds

 • Quick starting and stopping

-• Suitable for battery operation
+• Suitable for battery-powered applications

-• Requires regular maintenance (brush wear)
+• Requires regular maintenance due to brush wear

-• Sparks at commutator
+• Can produce sparks at the commutator

-• Not suitable for very high power transmission
+• Less suitable for very high-power applications

-Home Applications
+Residential and Home Applications

 • Water pumps